ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

    ​	The **Automate Studio Editor** design-time environment will open.

-2. In the editor, click on the name of our flow (shown in the upper left) to change the name of the flow.
+2. In the editor, click on the name of the flow (shown in the upper left) to change the name of the flow.

 ![Editing the flow name](untitled-flow.png)

-Next, let us start by adding nodes to our flow.
+Next, let us start by adding nodes to the  flow.

 </li>
 </ul>